teivah/onecontext/README.md

 Ideally, we would like to provide a merged context that would expire either:
 - When the application is stopped
-- Or when the gRPC context expires
+- Or when the received gRPC context expires

 This is exactly the purpose of this library.